Home

 Clayton Musser was born in October 1863 in or near Prairie Depot, now known as Wayne, Wood County, OH, the son of Dennis and Caroline (Miner) Musser

 At the age of 17, in 1880, he lived with his parents and was employed as a laborer.
-Clayton married Ellen Almeda "Meady" Bressler (1871-1956) in about 1891.
-She was eight years younger than he.
-Meady was born in a log cabin on May 7, 1871, the daughter of Phillip Bressler.

 The federal censuses of 1900 and 1910 show the Mussers as farmers, making their home in Bloom Township, Wood County.
-Sadly, Meady apparently died during the decade between 1910 and 1920.
-Clayton and Meady relocated to a farm in Perry Township, Wood County.
-Living under their roof in 1920, when the census was enumerated, were married daughter Sylvia and her husband John A. Chaney.
+During the decade between 1910 and 1920, the family relocated to a farm in Perry Township, Wood County.

 At the age of 65, in the fall of 1927, Clayton was stricken with a fatal case of tuberculosis.
 He died on Oct.
 16, 1927, at the age of 65 years, 11 months.
 His passing was briefly noted more than a month later, in the Nov.
 22, 1927 edition of the Wood County Daily Sentinel Tribune